 Last weekend I was lucky enough to stop at a garage sale where they were selling big bags of rhubarb for only $1!!
 I snatched that up in a hurry and now wish I had bought more to stock the freezer.

-I used up the rhubarb I did buy for my favorite of all rhubarb recipes – to make up a pan of this Classic Rhubarb Crisp Recipe.
+I used up the rhubarb I did buy for my favorite of all rhubarb recipes – to make up a pan of this crisp.
 As usual, it was DELICIOUS!!

 Moving forward, I definitely need to plant some rhubarb in my own yard.
 I have done some exploring online and found out that I can order rhubarb bulbs from Burpee.
 I remember my parents getting their catalog in the mail every year before the days of the internet!